taf-fs/prdok/README.md

 - **QR & Link Pairing** - first-time setup pairs the device to an employee account by scanning a QR code or pasting a link; credentials are validated and exchanged with the backend before being stored securely in UserDefaults
 - **Today View** - live-updating countdown (refreshes every minute via `TimelineView`) to the ongoing or next planned shift; adapts its copy based on how far away the shift is
-- **Calendar** - month view built on top of [HorizonCalendar](https://github.com/airbnb/HorizonCalendar) with custom shift indicators, day detail sheets, shift statistics, and iCal export
+- **Calendar** - month view built on top of [HorizonCalendar](https://github.com/airbnb/HorizonCalendar) with custom shift indicators, day detail sheets, shift statistics, monhtly bonus tracking and iCal export
 - **Shift Offering** - employees can submit or retract availability for open slots directly from the calendar
 - **Theming** - light / dark / system color scheme toggle with a custom accent color palette applied app-wide
 - **Localization** - English and Czech, driven by `Localizable.xcstrings`